h2r/ein/install.md

 purposes, the arm should not move at startup.

-We usually run ein from inside of screen.
+We strongly recommend running ein from inside of GNU Screen.
+We have provided a screen configuration file to make this easy.
 Go to the root of your catkin workspace and run

 ```
 BAXTER=your_baxter screen -c src/ein/ein_baxter.screenrc